 Melissa Jander is an award-winning Seattle area artist creating oil paintings full of color and emotion.
 She began her studies in the field of technical drawing and architecture, later adding a Bachelor of Arts in Foreign Language and Literature from Washington State University, a Graphic Design Certificate from the Art Institute of Seattle, and a Web Design Certificate from Bellevue College.
 Continuing art instruction included the Loveland Academy of Fine Art in Colorado, Gage Academy and Kirkland Arts Center in Washington, and additional private art instruction.
-Melissa is a member of Women Artists of the West, American Impressionist Society, Oil Painters of America, and Camano Arts Association.
+Melissa is a Signature Member of Women Artists of the West, and Associate Member of American Impressionist Society, and Oil Painters of America, and member of Camano Arts Association.

 Gallery affiliations include Fairweather House & Gallery in Seaside, OR, Scott Milo Gallery in Anacortes, WA, Anne Irwin Fine Art in Atlanta, GA, Tsuga Fine Art in Bothell, WA.
 Melissa was chosen by the Skagit Valley Tulip Festival as their poster artist for 2018.

 A recent show at The Scott Milo Gallery was reviewed by Stephen Hunter of the Cascadia Weekly: